Graphene-based detectors for directional dark matter detection: Abstract

 \section{Abstract}

 Dark matter detectors with directional sensitivity have the capability to distinguish dark matter induced nuclear recoils from isotropic backgrounds, thus providing a smoking gun signature for dark matter in the Galactic halo.
-Motivated by recent progress in graphene-related research, we propose a conceptually novel class of high directional sensitivity dark matter detectors utilizing graphene-based van der Waals heterostructures as detection materials.
-A proof-of-concept design of the detector based on graphene/hexagonal boron nitride and graphene/molybdenum disulfide heterostructures is developed for directional detection of dark matter.
-The developed detector has modular scalability, keV-scale detection threshold, nanometer position resolution, sensitivity down to $\mathrm{GeV}/c^2$ dark matter masses, and intrinsic head--tail discrimination and excellent background rejection capabilities.
+Motivated by recent progress in graphene and two-dimensional materials research, we propose a novel class of directional dark matter detectors utilizing graphene-based van der Waals heterostructures.
+A conceptual design of the detector based on graphene/hexagonal boron nitride and graphene/molybdenum disulfide heterostructures is developed and analyzed.
+The proposed detector has modular scalability, keV-scale detection threshold, nanometer position resolution, sensitivity down to 10~$\mathrm{GeV}/c^2$ dark matter mass, and intrinsic head-tail discrimination and background rejection capabilities.